devonartis/tab_limit/readme.md

 1. Click on the extension icon in the Chrome toolbar to open the popup.
 2. The popup will display your current tab limit.
-3. To change the limit, enter a new value (between 5 and 10) in the input field and click "Update".
+3. To change the limit:
+   - Enter a new value between 5 and 10 in the "New max tabs" input field.
+   - Click the "Update" button.
+   - The "Current max tabs" display will update to show your new limit.
+4. To set the maximum limit of 10 tabs:
+   - Enter "10" in the "New max tabs" input field.
+   - Click the "Update" button.
+   - The "Current max tabs" display will change to 10.
-4. When you try to open a tab beyond your set limit:
+5. When you try to open a tab beyond your set limit:
    - The new tab will automatically close.
    - A warning popup will appear, informing you that you've reached your tab limit.